varnishcache/varnish-cache/doc/sphinx/tutorial/advanced_backend_servers.rst

 You use this director just as you would use any other director or backend.
-Varnish will not send traffic to hosts that are marked as unhealty.
+Varnish will not send traffic to hosts that are marked as unhealthy.
 Varnish can also serve stale content if all the backends are down.
 See :ref:`tutorial-handling_misbehaving_servers` for more information on how to enable this.